Dentosal/python-sc2/Issues.md

 		return research_spec
 	- only execute respearch if not currently researching or research done

-- improve export of csv
-  - not all upgrades have buildings
-  - maybe export requires

-- todo attack in groups instead of sending single units
+- attack in groups instead of sending single units
-- when defending, dont move to opponest area
+- when defending, dont move to opponent area

 - minimum distance between buildings --> addons must have space --> round + placement steps?